Cynthia Mailman: Collections

-Mailman has had over 20 solo exhibitions and has participated in numerous group shows.
+During her lifetime, Mailman had over 20 solo exhibitions and participated in numerous group shows.
 Her work is in the permanent collections of the Everson Museum, the Jane Voorhees Zimmerli Art Museum, the Staten Island Museum, as well as the Sylvia Sleigh Collection at the Rowan University Art Gallery.
 Her work is also in numerous private collections.
 Mailman has received grants from the New York State (1976, 1987) and Staten Island, NY (1987) art council, as well as from the NJ Committee on the Humanities (1979) and a CAPS grant (1976).
 Her work has been reviewed and discussed in many major newspapers and art journals.

+Early Life and Death

+Mailman was born in the Bronx, New York on New Years Eve.
+She has a younger sister, Pamela.
+Mailman married Silver Sullivan and they lived in Brooklyn Heights, Brooklyn and Stapleton, Staten Island.
+Mailamn died at Calvary Hospital in Sunset Park, Brooklyn, New York on December 19, 2025, at the age of 82.